Sarah Armitage (Chair of Trustees and HR Committee)

 Matthew enjoys playing sports in his spare time and is also a member of the Parish Council Committee of All Saints Church in Breadsall Village, Derbyshire.

-David enjoys playing sport in his spare time; golf, tennis and badminton, as well as relaxing with yoga and learning to play bridge.
+David enjoys playing sport in his spare time; golf, tennis, badminton and spinning, as well as relaxing with yoga and hiking.

 On a personal level, David has been married to Dawn for over 30 years, living in Derby for the majority of that time.
 Their two sons attended Derby schools, enjoying their academic, musical and sporting experiences.
 Having graduated as dentists they now work in the NHS and privately in Manchester and Halifax.